Sarina

 Table Chart PROFILE FAQ

-Sarina has a typical household mix, with a fairly typical median household size
+Sarina has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.3% of all households, including 31.4% couples with children, 34.5% couples without children, and 9.3% single parent families.
-Non-family households comprise the remaining 23.7%, with lone person households at 21.3% and group households comprising 2.3%.
-The median household size is 2.6 people, aligning with the Rest of Qld average.
+Family households account for 76.3% of all households, including 31.4% couples with children, 34.5% couples without children, and 9.3% single parent families.
+Non-family households make up the remaining 23.7%, with lone person households at 21.3% and group households comprising 2.3%.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households